d4rkr00t/ProjectsList/README.md

 		 ]
 	}

-And then you may call command "Open prject" or "Append Project" from command palette.
+And then you may call command "Open project" or "Append Project" from command palette.